rajshivamr/Sync_FIFO/README.md

 **Write Pointer:** Keeps track of the location where the next data will be written.

-**Read Pointer:** Keeps track of where the next data will be read from
+**Read Pointer:** Keeps track of where the next data will be read from.

+# files
+**Files**
+- sync_fifo.v: Verilog module for the 32-bit Synchronous FIFO.
+- tb.v: Testbench for the FIFO module.
+- run_file
+- simulation output

+# Usage
+- The FIFO module can be instantiated in other Verilog designs to handle buffering and data flow control.
+The testbench demonstrates basic read and write operations.